Coronavirus and business continuity

 How will Exertis manage if one of its facilities is impacted?

 Within our business continuity plan, we have controls in place which will minimise the likelihood of an operational site closure.
 However, Exertis is in a fortunate position that it has several facilities in the UK from which it can operate if a temporary closure was required at one site.
 In addition, many functions can be expedited through remote working which will enable business and communication to continue.
-Our plans also include the ability of many of our employees to be able to work from home should that scenario be necessary.

 Is Exertis working with vendor partners, suppliers and carriers to ensure customer orders can be fulfilled?